Working Palettes, 2023

 Black and white photographs, hand coloured and retouched with photographic dye

 30.5cm. x 40.6cm (dry mounted on board)

-Tools are our companions.
+Tools are companions.

-Working Palettes are black and white photographs, hand printed on fibre-based paper and hand retouched, using a range of colour blending techniques; brushwork and physical retouch masks.
-Focusing on the interaction between hand and image, subjects involved in this work are retouching products once readily available on the market, and the borrowed palettes of ‘maestro’ retoucher and teacher Kevin O’neill.
+Hand printed as black and white photographs and hand retouched; a range of colour blending techniques, brushwork and physical retouch masks have been used to make this work.
+Focusing on the interaction between hand and image, subjects involved are retouching products once readily available on the market, and the borrowed palettes of Kevin O’neill.
 Building up colour and working on these prints with photographic dye, the objects themselves become responsive, living.
 Seeping in and out of the frame, areas are left unfinished, and others, embellished.

 C-type handprints made from expired duplicate film